 Throughout the course of your life, you probably come across these random moments when you realize that you have actually never left high school.
-All those memories and experiences of navigating the social arena and the equally exciting and terrifying idea that what people think about you matters never really escapes you – even in business.
+All those memories and experiences of navigating the social arena and the equally exciting and terrifying idea that what people think about you matters never really escapes you — even in business.
 As a business owner, your company’s online reputation and how customers perceive you can make or break you.
 Learn to harness the power of customer reviews to create a powerful review marketing strategy!

 In short, go ahead and express what they want to say from the get-go.
 Just be cautious about what you decide to include in your content.
 People often write reviews when they are either really happy or really upset, so an objective mindset is key.